Zisling/stompTest/Readme.md

 # STOMP TEST
 This is a test for bgu spl stomp server

-To run this code you need to install the following:
+To run this code you need to have the following:
 1. Linux or The VM or The given docker.
-2. python 3.6 or above. if you don't have it install it
+2. python 3.6 or above installed.
+3. and installing stomp.py

+### How To install stomp.py

-3. install stomp.py
+    pip3 install stomp.py

+make sure you have python installed

 ## How to run
 1. Run you server on port 7777
-2. Then run the fallowing command in the terminal:
+2. Then run the fallowing command in the terminal for the folder of the test:

     python3 stompTest.py